Usage

 cache: true

-For supporting multiple Floorplan images based on the current screen resolution, image can be set to an object that contains a list of image sizes.
+For supporting multiple Floorplan images based on the current window size, image can be set to an object that contains a list of image sizes.

-In the example below, the first image will be used if the screen width is less than 1024 pixels, and the second image will be used if the screen widths is greater than that.
+In the example below, the first image will be used if the window width is less than 1024 pixels, and the second image will be used if the window widths is greater than that.

 image: